|Group:||Toys (Group 1)|

-Background The Yorkshire Terrier was created around the middle of the 19th Century by crossing a number of Terrier varieties that existed at that time.
-This was done around the middle to north of England, especially in the County of Yorkshire, hence the name Yorkshire Terrier.
-The early Yorkshire Terriers could be as large as 6 kgs (14 lbs) and were used, like other Terrier breeds to kill rats.
-Over time, breeders produced a smaller, more beautiful dog that was a household pet and show dog, rather than a rat killer.
+For such a glamourous breed, the Yorkshire Terrier comes from humble beginnings.
+Small enough to work around the looms of the textile factories during the middle of the 19th Century, he was developed by crossing a number of Terrier varieties that existed at that time.
+He hails from North England, especially in the County of Yorkshire, hence the name Yorkshire Terrier.
+The early Yorkshire Terriers could be as large as six kgs and were used, like other Terrier breeds, to rid mills, factories and homes of rats.
+Over time, breeders produced a smaller, more beautiful dog that was a household pet and one of the ultimate show dogs, rather than a rat killer.

 Average Life Span

 When considering a dog, please realise that you are taking it on for its lifetime.

 The average life span is 12 to 16 years.

 Do not let the Yorkshire Terrier’s daintiness fool you.
 Tenacious, feisty, brave, and sometimes bossy, he exhibits all the traits of a true terrier.
 He can be determined with a mind of his own, but faithful and loyal to his human family.
 Yorkshire Terriers thrive on human companionship and will happily be included in all family activities.
 They have a sense of fun and enjoy a game.
 Thanks to their alertness, they make a good watchdog and will bark if strangers come to the home.